junxit/us-congress-bills-110/metadata.md

 - 2008-04-17 — Introduced in House
 - 2008-04-17 — Introduced in House
 - 2008-04-17 — Referred to the House Committee on Financial Services.
+- 2008-04-24 — Committee Consideration and Mark-up Session Held.
+- 2008-04-30 — Committee Consideration and Mark-up Session Held.
+- 2008-05-01 — Committee Consideration and Mark-up Session Held.
+- 2008-05-01 — Ordered to be Reported (Amended) by the Yeas and Nays: 46 - 21.
+- 2008-05-05 — Placed on the Union Calendar, Calendar No. 386.
+- 2008-05-05 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+110-619.
+- 2008-05-05 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+110-619.